Spintharus berniesandersi: Distribution

 The specimens mentioned in the original species description all came from Cuba.
-The holotype was collected in Mensura-Piloto National Park, near Mayarí, Holguín Province.
+The holotype was collected in La Mensura-Pilotos National Park near Mayarí, Holguín Province.
 Additional specimens were collected from El Yunque Mountain, near Baracoa, Guantánamo Province and Gran Piedra, Santiago de Cuba Province.

 Description

 The species has a lemon-yellow colour and the female abdomen lacks humps and is nearly oval.
 On the spider's back is an ornate pattern halfway between a distorted smiley face and grimace.

 Measurements

 The male's total length is 2.47–2.66 mm, with a cephalothorax length of 0.74–0.98 mm and femur I length of 1.23–1.90 mm.
 The female's total length is 2.89–2.40 mm, with a cephalothorax length of 0.91–0.80 mm and a femur I length of 1.75–1.44 mm.

 Genetics

 Part of the diagnosis of S. berniesandersi includes the combination of four specific mitochondrial DNA nucleotide substitutions.